Virendra-94/Ai_Voice_agent/README.md

-# Voice AI Restaurant Assistant
+# Voice AI Car Dealership Assistant

-This project is a Voice AI agent named "James" that acts as a receptionist in an AI restaurant.
-James can handle table reservations and take orders from a predefined menu using natural voice interactions.
+This project is a Voice AI agent named "James" that acts as a receptionist for a car dealership.
+James can engage with customers to provide information about cars, handle car reservations, and assist with booking test drives using natural voice interactions.
 The application uses the OpenAI GPT model for conversational intelligence and Deepgram for speech-to-text and text-to-speech functionalities.

 ## Features

-- Engage in human-like voice conversations.
+- Engage in human-like voice conversations with customers.
-- Handle table reservations, including asking for date, time, and the number of guests.
+- Provide information about available car models, features, and pricing.
-- Take food orders, confirm the order, and calculate the total price.
+- Assist customers with booking test drives, including scheduling and confirming details.
-- Provide delivery time estimates.
+- Handle inquiries about car availability and specifications.
 - Voice interaction with synthesized responses.

 ## Technologies Used